Appropriateness of an administrator

 - are proposing to make, or have ever made an arrangement with his or her creditors under the Bankruptcy Act 1966 or a similar law of a foreign jurisdiction

-- are or was a director, secretary or partner, or was involved in the management, direction or control of a corporation, partnership or other entity that is proposing to be, is or has been, under external administration.
+- are or were a director, secretary or partner, or were involved in the management, direction or control of a corporation, partnership or other entity that is proposing to be, is or has been, under external administration.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.